aaronxyliu/aaronxyliu.github.io/_posts/2024-05-16-PL_Pragmatics1.md

 ### Functional Style

-In a functional language, the emphasis is on the mathmatical relationship of outputs to the inputs:
+In a functional language, the emphasis is on the mathematical relationship of outputs to the inputs:

 > The `gcd` of `a` and `b` is defined to be (1) `a` when `a` and `b` are equal, (2) the `gcd` of `b` and `a - b` when `a > b`, and (3) the `gcd` of `a` and `b - a` when `a < b`.
 To compute the `gcd` of a given pair of numbers, expand and simplify this definition until it terminates.

-An OCaml verison of this algorithm is shown below.
+An OCaml version of this algorithm is shown below.
 The keyword `let` introduces a definition; `rec` indicates that it is permitted to be recursive (self-referential); arguments for a function come between the name (in this case, `gcd`) and the equals sign.

 ```ocaml
 let rec gcd a b =